ooboqoo/ooboqoo.github.io/react/docs/prop-types.md

   optionalString: PropTypes.string,
   optionalSymbol: PropTypes.symbol,

-  // Anything can be rendered: numbers, strings, elements or array / fragment containing these types.
+  // Anything can be rendered: numbers, strings, elements or (array/fragment) containing these types.
   optionalNode: PropTypes.node,

-  // A React element.
+  // A React element (ie. <MyComponent />).
   optionalElement: PropTypes.element,

+  // A React element type (ie. MyComponent).
+  optionalElementType: PropTypes.elementType,

   // You can also declare that a prop is an instance of a class.
 This uses JS's instanceof operator.
   optionalMessage: PropTypes.instanceOf(Message),